-Hans Christian Andersen used to live in no. 20.
-This is where he wrote the fairy-tales 'the Tinder-Box', 'Little Claus and Big Claus', and 'the Princess and the Pea'.
+The famous Danish fairytale writer, Hans Christian Andersen, used to live in no. 20.
+This is where he wrote the fairy-tales 'The Tinderbox', 'Little Claus and Big Claus', and 'The Princess and the Pea'.
 He also lived twenty years in no. 67 and two years in no. 18.

 During Christmas, Nyhavn sets the perfectly Christmas-lit setting for your holiday in Copenhagen.
 The cafés and restaurants offer Danish Christmas delicacies and the annual Christmas market fills the cobbled street with decorated stalls.
 A classic Christmas experience.